 It depends. if you have been taking out money for less than 6 months continue until the 6 months is over.
 In the mean time, answer the second garnishment and return the answer to the court.
 If it has been more than 6 months, stop the first garnishment, notify the court on the final report and start taking out money on the second garnishment.

-Do I send in an interim report if there is '0' to send?
+Should I send in an interim report if there is '0' to send?

-Do I send an interim report along with the check?
+Should I send an interim report along with the check?

 Always.
 We cannot accept checks without the interim report.

-Who is the check made payable to?
+Who should I make the check payable to?

 Franklin County Municipal Court, or Lori M. Tyack, Clerk.